GaloisInc/ivorylang-org/pages/software/loading.md

 `smaccmpilot-stm32f4` build system will build `.px4` binaries alongside ordinary ELF and `.bin` binaries.

-Binaries built for the PX4FMU v1.7 are found in the directory:
+Binaries built for the PX4FMU v1.7 and IOAR expansion board are found in the
+directory:

 ```
-smaccmpilot-stm32f4/build/px4/fmu_v17/img/
+smaccmpilot-stm32f4/build/px4fmu17_ioar_freertos/img/
 ```

-The `stabilize` application implements the SMACCMPilot flight controller.
+The `flight` application implements the SMACCMPilot flight controller.
 The full path to the PX4 compatible binary is:

 ```
-smaccmpilot-stm32f4/build/px4/fmu_v17/img/stabilize.px4
+smaccmpilot-stm32f4/build/px4fmu17_ioar_freertos/img/flight.px4
 ```

 #### Bootloader Behavior